 The two main varieties of term life insurance are called level term and decreasing term.
 The related death benefit stays the same through the entire term in the former and dropping over time in the latter.

-Whole life insurance offers even more options to would-be buyers, with (traditional) whole life, universal life, variable life, and variable-universal life being the most common.
+Whole life insurance offers even more options to would-be buyers.
+The most common are (traditional) whole life, universal life, variable life, and variable-universal life.

-To learn more about the unique aspects of each of the whole life variations, read another of our articles, “What are the Differences Between Term Life and Whole Life Insurance?”
+To learn more about the aspects of each whole life variation, read, “What are the Differences Between Term Life and Whole Life Insurance?”

-Once you’ve decided whether you need term or whole life insurance, the next question you’re likely to ask yourself is: how much coverage do I need, or how much should I purchase?
+Once you’ve decided on term or whole life insurance, your next question should be: how much coverage do I need, or how much should I purchase?

 Answering that question should be easy enough if your goal for is to create an inheritance for someone or make a contribution to an organization.
 When that's the case you just pay for enough life insurance to match the amount you’d like to give away.

-If your goal is to provide a financial safety net for a spouse, your children, or other people who are dependent on your income, answering it may be a bit more difficult.
-That said, one rule of thumb that may be worth keeping in mind revolves around buying at least enough life insurance so that the related benefit replaces the income you currently generate for the dependents in question.
+If your goal is to provide a financial safety net for a spouse, your children, or other dependents, answering it may be hard.
+One rule of thumb revolves around buying enough life insurance so that the benefit replaces the income your income.

 You’ll want to buy even more than that, though, if you’d like to, say, offset any “hidden income” that may be lost if you are deceased.
-A few examples of this kind of often-forgotten (in these kinds of circumstances, at least) income: the contribution your employer makes to your retirement plan and its subsidy of your health insurance premium.
+A few examples of this kind of often-forgotten income: the contribution your employer makes to your retirement plan and its subsidy of your health insurance premium.

-Last, but not least, here are a handful of questions you should consider asking your agent or broker if you want to make the most informed purchasing decision possible:
+Here are a handful of questions you should consider asking your agent if you want to make the most informed purchasing decision:

-On a related note, remember that no one provider offers the lowest premiums for all kinds and amounts of insurance, so take your time, do your research, and field quotes from a number of different companies.
+Remember that no one provider offers the lowest premiums for all kinds and amounts of insurance.
+So take your time, do your research, and field quotes from a number of different companies.